What Am I Supposed to Do with All These Coins?

 The coins — accidental savings, unearned but useful — now have nowhere to go.
 The cup holder stash, once a small urban hack, is just dead weight.
 Even Coinstar takes a cut.

 There’s something quietly disorienting about it.
 Not just the shift in payment method, but the broader pattern it belongs to.
 Everyday tasks — parking, tipping, ordering food — are increasingly brokered by third-party systems that flatten the experience into an interface.
 What used to be physical is now procedural.
-What used to be simple is now secure.
+What used to be simple is now steps and passwords.

 And I’m not saying it’s a disaster.
 Just that something small was lost.
 Parking meters were one of the last places where loose change had real value.
 And for people like me — people who aren’t great at budgeting but somehow ended up with a pile of quarters — it was a rare moment when unintentional thrift paid off.